ISFJ vs. INFJ: What Are the Differences?

 Generous and protective, ISFJs can be relied upon to maintain supportive and connected relationships with both friends and family.
 Defenders have a perfectionist streak – they love to go above and beyond whether in their work or gift-giving.
 This personality also has a strong creative streak and uses their imagination to enrich their work and home environments.

-Advocates have a personality dominated by introversion, intuitiveness, feeling, and judgment.
+Counselors have a personality dominated by introversion, intuitiveness, feeling, and judgment.
 While INTJs share many key base personality factors with ISFJs, they’re very different people.
-Advocates hold their ideals at the centre of everything they do, and while they are usually quite reserved, they can become especially passionate when talking about their values and beliefs.
+Counselors hold their ideals at the centre of everything they do, and while they are usually quite reserved, they can become especially passionate when talking about their values and beliefs.

 Emotionally honest people who value connection, INFJs can also be single-minded in pursuit of their goals.
-Advocates aren’t afraid to put in work when they’re passionate about a project.
+Counselors aren’t afraid to put in work when they’re passionate about a project.

 ISFJs are incredibly supportive individuals; this personality can be relied upon to share their time, knowledge, and energy with the people in their lives.
 Defenders are also empathetic and unlikely to ever make those around them feel judged.
 Other strengths that ISFJs bring to the table are their reliability and patience.
 Defenders won’t leave a job half-finished and will go above and beyond to help sure others have what they need.